jglrxavpok/NeatScript/syntax.md

 NeatScript imposes some restrictions to variable naming:
 * Variable names cannot contain a space in them.
 * Variable names cannot contain an operator in them, go to section [Operators](#operators) to see the operators' list
+* Variable names cannot contain only digits, those are called numbers.

-There are also guidelines but you are not obliged to follow them _but please be consistent_:
+There are also guidelines, you are not obliged to follow them _but please be consistent_:
-* Variable names usually starts with lowercase character.
+* Variable names usually starts with a lowercase character.
 * Variable names should follow camelCase case.
-* Initialisms of any length may be camelCase but they are recommended to be kept with capitals (e.g., ``initIPAddressViaXML``)
+* Initialisms of any length may be camelCase but they are recommended to be kept in capitals letters (e.g., ``initIPAddressViaXML``)

 Branching
 ==================